railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 To automatically make stock replenishment proposals, you can use minimum stock rules.
 To do this use the menu :menuselection:`Stock Management --> Automatic Procurements --> Minimum Stock Rules`.

-The rule is the following: if the virtual stock for the given is lower than the minimum stock indicated in the rule, the system will automatically propose a replenishment to increase the level of virtual stock to the maximum level given in the rule.
+The rule is the following: if the virtual stock for the given location is lower than the minimum stock indicated in the rule, the system will automatically propose a procurement to increase the level of virtual stock to the maximum level given in the rule.

 .. figure:: images/stock_min_rule.png